Cowl

 A cowl is an item of clothing consisting of a long, hooded garment with wide sleeves, often worn by monks.
 It was developed during the Early Middle Ages.
 The term may have originally referred to the hooded portion of a cloak, though contemporary usage refers to an entire closed garment.
-A cowl is traditionally bestowed upon the monk at the time of making solemn, or lifetime, profession.
+A cowl is traditionally bestowed upon the monk at the time of making a solemn or lifetime profession.
 Today, it is worn primarily by most Catholic and Anglican monks when participating in liturgical services.

 Description

 Developed during the Early Middle Ages, the cowl became the formal garment for those in monastic life.
 Both St. Jerome and John Cassian refer to it as part of a monk's dress.
 In modern times, it is worn over the habit during liturgical services.
 Originally, cowl may have referred simply to the hooded portion of a cloak.
 In contemporary usage, however, it is distinguished from a cloak or cape (cappa) by the fact that it refers to an entire closed garment consisting of a long, hooded garment with wide sleeves.